ardeal/yolo_nano/README.md

 ### How to run this predicting code
 0) Prepare validating images and corresponding label files.
 In this code base, the example image and label files are downloaded from COCO.
 1) Make sure the pth file path in test_yolonano.py code is correct.
 2) The evaluate function in test_yolonano.py file is the main code of validating.
-Uncomment out code in evaluate function to show the image and corresponding algorithms result.
+Uncomment out code in evaluate function in test_yolonano.py file to show the image and corresponding algorithms result.

 ### more information